eric g johnson law

 Limited Graduate School Opportunities

-Even though you were in college at the time of your conviction, your DUI can follow you for years since you must disclose it on applications to graduate schools and other types of higher education.
-Depending on the severity of your charge, law, nursing, medical, or pharmacy schools may even deny you admission.
+Even though you were in college at the time of your conviction, your DUI can follow you for years since you must disclose it on applications to graduate schools and other types of higher education, particularly in fields with strict background check requirements like healthcare and law enforcement.
+A DUI can severely impact a student’s future educational opportunities, influencing acceptance into graduate programs and creating long-term barriers to advancing in education and career prospects.

 Even if a school does admit you, you may find it difficult to obtain professional licensure or credentials.
-Without the proper certification, you may not be able to obtain the job you want.
+Without the proper certification, you may not be able to obtain the job you want, significantly affecting your career paths.
+The significance of having no criminal records is crucial for admission into graduate programs and professional licensing boards.
 While employers cannot discriminate against you for having a criminal conviction, they may choose a candidate who does not have one.

 A Ruined Athletic Career